-The Menaz Fatima Montessor and Special Education Schools
+The Menaz Fatima Montessor and Special Education Schools | ||

-A Canuck's misadventures in returning home | Nature Journaling | Jetlag | Islamabad | Karakoram Highway | Gilgit 1 | Hunza | Naltar | Polo | Schools | Gilgit 2 | A Tale of two Frisbees | Fairy Meadows | India | Egypt | Istanbul | Portugal | Surviving Ontario | The Peg | The Skatch | Pemberton BC | Olympic Fever | Tofino | Northward Bound | The Haida Gwaii
+A Canuck's misadventures in returning home | Nature Journaling | Jetlag | Islamabad | Karakoram Highway | Gilgit 1 | Hunza | Naltar | Polo | Schools | Gilgit 2 | A Tale of two Frisbees | Fairy Meadows | India | Egypt | Istanbul | Portugal | Surviving Ontario | The Peg | The Skatch | Pemberton BC | Olympic Fever | Tofino | Northward Bound | The Haida Gwaii |

 This is one of my favorite images

 This is my good friend Hal.
 I took this picture on his birthday.
-I think he likes to be in pictures.
+I think he likes to be in pictures. |

-This is my good friend Hal.
+This is one of my favorite images This is my good friend Hal.
 I took this picture on his birthday.
-I think he likes to be in pictures.
+I think he likes to be in pictures. |

-This is my good friend Hal.
+This is one of my favorite images This is my good friend Hal.
 I took this picture on his birthday.
-I think he likes to be in pictures.
+I think he likes to be in pictures. |

-This is my good friend Hal.
+This is one of my favorite images This is my good friend Hal.
 I took this picture on his birthday.
-I think he likes to be in pictures.
+I think he likes to be in pictures. |

-This is my good friend Hal.
+This is one of my favorite images This is my good friend Hal.
 I took this picture on his birthday.
-I think he likes to be in pictures.
+I think he likes to be in pictures. |

-This is my good friend Hal.
+This is one of my favorite images This is my good friend Hal.
 I took this picture on his birthday.
-I think he likes to be in pictures.
+I think he likes to be in pictures. |